DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

 ### Customization
 On every deployment you should copy the file .htaccess_typo3_install to the folder typo3/sysext/install/Start.
 Before that you should define the IPs which can access the install tool.

 Replace every occurence of example@example.com by a suitable email address that should receive mails when errors occur.
+The same goes for noreply@domain.de

 Let the install tool generate a new encryption key.